Everything You Need to Know About Water Softeners

 Where can you buy water softener salt?

-This type of salt can be obtained from many sources, such as hardware stores, grocery stores, and even gas stations.
+This type of salt can be obtained from many sources, such as hardware stores, grocery stores, gas stations, or a simple online order.
 Additionally, water conditioner servicing companies offer softener salt delivery to inspect the softener and reload it weekly.
 These salt routes usually cost the same or less than buying it yourself and offer the added value of maintenance and replenishment services.
 If you choose to do it all on your own, consider the time and energy you will spend replenishing the salt and managing maintenance upkeep for the system.
 If you live in an area where hard water is prevalent, the best place to get specially formulated salt is through your local, specialized water conditioning company.

 How much salt should be in my water softener?